charlescyt/pyramid_lint/README.md

     - specific_lint_rule: false # disable specific_lint_rule
 ```

-To disable all lints and only enable the one you want, edit your `analysis_options.yaml` file as below:
+If you prefer to disable all lints and only enable specific ones, you can edit your analysis_options.yaml file as below:

 ```yaml
 custom_lint: